ClearLotus-git/writeups/README.md

-# 🧠 CTF Writeups - ClearLotus
+# CTF Writeups - ClearLotus

-Welcome to my Capture The Flag (CTF) writeups repository!
+This is a Capture The Flag (CTF) writeups repository!
 I have been done many ctfs but really not great at documenting them.
 Usually it involves notepad while jotting down only notes I'd understand :D There aren't many writeups on here now.. just a couple that i could find from